shystruk/cors-node-server/README.md

-# Nodejs server
+# cors-node-server
-Node server with CORS for tests
+Public node server with CORS.<br/>
+See the [API documentation](/docs/API.md) which data you can get.

 ### Installation ###
 **`npm install`** or **`yarn install`**